Return to Home Page

 Beinn Dearg Bheag from Beinn Dearg Mor:

 The nearby pinnacle was so tempting, I had to get my photo taken on it.
-It is much easier than it looks.
+It is much easier to ascend than it looks.

 Myself on pinnacle near summit: